r-spark/variantspark/README.md

-An sparklyr extension for VariantSpark
+A sparklyr extension for VariantSpark
 ================

 VariantSpark is a framework based on scala and spark to analyze genome datasets.
 It is being developed by [CSIRO Bioinformatics](https://bioinformatics.csiro.au/) team in Australia.
 VariantSpark was tested on datasets with 3000 samples each one containing 80 million features in either unsupervised clustering approaches and supervised applications, like classification and regression.